Negative Impact of Volatile Currencies Continues

 Cashflow / Capex

-PUMA’s Free Cashflow (before acquisitions) moved from € -75 million to € -91 million for the first nine months of 2014, due to lower Earnings but supported by a much improved working capital position.
+PUMA’s Free Cashflow improved from € -112 million to € -72 million for the first six months of 2014.
+This was mainly due to lower Working Capital requirements.

 Net Cash Position

-In terms of our brand repositioning, August saw the launch of the biggest marketing campaign in PUMA’s history, which marked the start of our repositioning as a true Sports Brand to our consumers and retail partners.
-The objective of the campaign was to demonstrate that PUMA is back in sports and that our brand has great assets and a distinctive attitude: Brave, confident, determined, and joyful.
-We achieved this objective as our campaign reached our consumers in 35 countries, generating 1 billion TV impressions in our target group as well as 31 million online views.
-The market surveys showed a very positive consumer reception.
+In terms of our brand repositioning, we have created the biggest marketing campaign in PUMA’s history and are now ready to communicate the repositioning of PUMA as a true Sports Brand to our consumers and retail partners.
+The campaign demonstrates how our great athletes like Usain Bolt, Mario Balotelli, Rickie Fowler, Marta, Lexi Thompson and Ferrari are the epitome of our brand values: Brave, confident, determined, and joyful.
+The campaign will be kicked-off on August 7th in North America, Latin America and Asia-Pacific and will be rolled out to Europe and EEMEA shortly afterwards.
 The launch of this campaign marks the start of a long-term marketing strategy, with continuous investment up to the Rio de Janeiro Olympic Games in 2016 and beyond.

-To improve our product engine, we initiated key projects to improve our product designs, develop more innovative technologies and increase the commerciality of our product range.
-The first results have already been implemented for the coming Spring/Summer 2015 season, and the feedback from our retail partners make us very confident that we are heading in the right direction.
-With the continued positive feedback received for our Autumn/Winter 2015 collection, we are positive that we are on the right path.
+To improve our product engine, we initiated key projects to improve our product designs, develop more innovative technologies, and increase the commerciality of our product range.
+The first results have already been implemented for the coming Spring/Summer 2015 season, and the feedback from our retail partners, as well as our initial indications for H1/2015, make us very confident that we are heading in the right direction.

-In order to improve the quality of our revenues and distribution, we have developed joint product and marketing programs with our key retailers to showcase our brand in the right retail environment and push sell-through with our partners.
-Our most prominent example is currently the PUMA Lab at Foot Locker, which we launched in Feb 2014 and has developed very positively as we have expanded our presence in the US throughout the year.
-The success of the PUMA Lab has not only improved our business with Foot Locker but also generated a positive spill-over effect on to other key retailers in the US marketplace – both with performance and lifestyle accounts.
+In order to improve the quality of our revenues and distribution, we are developing joint product and marketing programs with our key retailers to showcase our brand in the right retail environment and push sell-through with our partners.
+The PUMA Lab at Foot Locker, which we launched in Feb 2014, has developed very positively and we increased the presence to 126 doors in the US.
+The success of the PUMA Lab has not only improved our business with Footlocker but also generated a positive spill-over effect on to other key retailers in the US marketplace – both with performance and lifestyle accounts.
 In 2015, we will continue to foster our collaborations and will launch further product and marketing programs with our most important key accounts in every Region.

 Outlook for the Financial Year 2014

 2014 continues to be a turnaround year for PUMA, where the brand will be re-established in the market place and brought back to a path of profitable and sustainable growth in the mid-term.
-To support this turnaround, PUMA will continue to invest strongly in marketing and sports assets as well as start investing in IT infrastructure, while maintaining tight control on other operating expenditures.
+To support this turnaround, PUMA will continue to invest strongly in marketing and sports assets, while maintaining tight control on other operating expenditures.

-Given PUMA’s results through the first nine months of the year, we now expect a low single digit increase in currency adjusted net sales (previously flat) and a stable gross profit margin (previously slight increase) for the full year.
-As planned, OPEX will increase significantly based on increased Marketing investments throughout the second half of the year.
-PUMA’s full year guidance for EBIT and Net Earnings (approx. 5% and 3% of net sales respectively) remains unchanged; we reiterate that the continued volatile currency movements will have a negative impact of around 50 basis points on the EBIT and Net Earnings margin for the year.
+Given PUMA’s results in the first half of the year, we continue to expect flat full year currency adjusted net sales and a slight increase in the gross profit margin, as PUMA replaces lower tier distribution with higher tier distribution channels.
+OPEX is still expected to increase significantly based on increased Marketing investments, particularly in the second half of the year.
+PUMA’s full year guidance for EBIT and Net Earnings (approx. 5% and 3% of net sales respectively) remains unchanged from the first quarter; we reiterate that the continued volatile currency movements may have a negative impact of around 50 basis points on the EBIT and Net Earnings margin for the year.

 Kerstin Neuber – Corporate Communications – PUMA SE – +49 9132 81 2984 – firstname.lastname@example.org